-What does The Rooster mean?
+What do you think The Rooster means?

 Alice In Chains: The Rooster Meaning